 - the trustmaker, trustor, settlor or grantor

-- the trustee
+- the trustee or successor trustee

-- the beneficiary
+- the beneficiary or beneficiaries

 - the trust protector (if one is appointed)